Under review.

 Project funded by National Science Foundation Grant #2215332.

 ABSTRACT Research shows that, holding qualifications equal, women are less willing than men to apply for certain high-paying jobs.
-Through a stylized labor market experiment, I investigate whether the “gender application gap” for high-paying jobs is affected by the presence or magnitude of application costs.
-I randomly vary the cost of applying for such a job, with subjects either facing no marginal cost, paying a fee, or writing a cover letter.
+I experimentally investigate whether the “gender application gap” for high-paying jobs depends on the presence or magnitude of application costs.
+I randomly vary the cost of applying for such a job: subjects in an online stylized labor market face no marginal cost, pay a fee, or write a cover letter.
 Men are significantly more likely than equally qualified women to apply for a job only when the marginal cost of applying is zero.
-Introducing either type of application cost, but especially a fee, shrinks the gender application gap.
-This result comes from gender differences in self-selection behavior: women prefer not to apply when unskilled regardless of costs, whereas unskilled men only drop out of the applicant pool when a tangible cost is introduced.
-Women appear to face a higher cost than men from applying for a job they might perform poorly at, especially if the job is in a stereotypically “male-typed” domain.
-While fees modestly increase women's share of hires through self-selection, cover letters significantly reduce women's share of hires.
-Employers see productivity gains from requiring a cover letter, but these gains would be larger if cover letters did not bias recruiters towards male applicants.
+This arises from gender differences in self-selection: women prefer not to apply when unskilled regardless of costs, whereas unskilled men drop out only when tangible costs are introduced.
+Women face a higher intangible cost from applying for a job they’re likely to perform poorly at, especially if the job is in a stereotypically “male-typed” domain.
+While fees modestly increase women's share of hires through applicant self-selection, cover letters reduce women's share of hires and appear to bias recruiters against women applicants.

 Early job search outcomes have lasting effects on lifetime earnings trajectory.
 I gather a new data set of resumes, search activities, and search outcomes of business school undergraduates looking for summer internships, an important pipeline to full-time employment in this setting.
 I find that business students whose parents also hold business degrees are twice as efficient at internship search as equally qualified "first generation" business students, in terms of offers received per hour spent searching.
 In a lab study, I test whether "second+ generation" business students are more knowledgeable about the early career labor market.
 I use data on business students' resumes and the internships they applied for to elicit other students’ job market beliefs, employing a incentivized “crossover mechanism” that has subjects bet on the outcomes of applicants' job searches.
 I find evidence that second+ generation business students hold more accurate beliefs about the job market compared to other students, in that they are more successful at identifying applicants who received offers.
 This gap reflects potential intergenerational transmission of labor market knowledge from parents to children.